Tournament Administration and Conduct

 ADA Accessibility Rules

 The Americans with Disabilities Act (ADA) affords individuals with a permanent disability the right to access public accommodations with advance notice.
 Accessibility arrangements are within the discretion of the AGA and will be determined by the person’s qualification under ADA Regulations.
-The AGA does not have the right by virtue of hosting a tournament to dictate to a Host Site, only the opportunity to ask for an accommodation.
+The AGA does not have the right by virtue of hosting a tournament to dictate to a host facility, only the opportunity to ask for an accommodation.
 Anyone has the right to ask for ADA consideration as follows:

 To qualify for ADA consideration, a player must request accommodation at least one week in advance of the first tournament round scheduled.